 01 Nin Walboo Abaalkiis ("Every Man Gets His Due / Every Dog Has His Day")

 02 Ilasoo Dheeshidaa ("Dance With Me")

 04 Gibilkeyga Gaddoomayee ("My Complexion Has Transformed")

 PS.
-For the first time in 20 years, Durdur have recently performed a series of concerts all across Minneapolis, with the finale at the world-class Cedar Cultural Center.
+For the first time in 20 years, Durdur have recently performed a series of concerts all across Minneapolis, with the finale at the multi-award winning Cedar Cultural Center.
 As far as I can see, none of the original instrumentalists was there and that's why the music sounds a bit different.
 Nevertheless, according to messages and vids online, "they brought down the house".
 Congratulations!